About Us

-A thriving new Reform congregation A Kehillat “shoham” is a very young congregation, in more than one sense.
+A thriving new Reform congregation A Kehillat “Shoham” is a very young congregation, in more than one sense.
 It was established just 4 years ago, when we first gathered for Yom Kippur services.
 This was the first egalitarian service ever held in the town of Shoham, a suburb of Tel-Aviv with around 20,000 residents.the majority of congregants at “Shoham” are native Israelis, mostly from a secular background; for many of them, Kehillat “Shoham” is a first experience of progressive Judaism . our congregation is very much involved in social and environmental projects in Shoham and the surrounding area.

 We hold egalitarian and musical Kabbalat Shabbat services and other prayers fore Young families .
 Music in general, and specifically modern Israeli music, plays a central role in our services, where we try to find the right balance between traditional prayers and Israeli songs and poetry.